RandyHucker/thangs-blender-addon/README.md

 ### To Search

 To search using the addon, click on the search bar, type something in, and click `Enter`.
 This will load all the models available under your search conditions.
-To reopen the results, just click the magnifying glass, or press enter on the search bar again.
+To reopen the results, just press enter on the search bar again.

 ### Continue on Thangs.com